Advertisement

 Probiotic supplements are living microorganisms (usually bacteria or yeast) that help maintain balance in your gut microbiome.*

-Aside from supporting your gut health and alleviating uncomfortable digestive symptoms, like bloating and constipation, probiotics have also been linked to a healthier immune system, reduced cholesterol, improvements in allergy symptoms, and a lower rate of infections.*
+Aside from supporting your gut health and combating uncomfortable digestive issues, like bloating and regularity struggles, probiotics have also been linked to a healthier immune system.*

 Because probiotics are so popular, manufacturers have made the supplements readily available in all forms.
 You can find them as pills, capsules, and powders.